-The Sub-Fund may also invest in cash and cash equivalents, including money market instruments, issued by sovereign or corporate entities.
+The Sub-Fund may also invest cash equivalents, including money market instruments, issued by sovereign or corporate entities.
 These instruments shall not have a maturity exceeding 1 year.
+Holding of cash should be limited to 20% of the Sub-Fund's assets under normal market conditions.